Line 21500 – Disability supports deduction

 You cannot claim amounts you or someone else claimed as medical expenses (lines 33099 or 33199) or amounts for which anyone was reimbursed or entitled to be reimbursed by a non-taxable payment, such as insurance.

 However, the person with the disability can claim the medical expense on either line 21500 or line 33099.
-They could also split the claim between these two lines, as long as the total amount claimed is not than the total expense.
+They could also split the claim between these two lines, as long as the total amount claimed is not more than the total expense.

-How do you calculate your claim?
+How to calculate your claim

-How do you report the amount on your tax return?
+Reporting the amount on your tax return

 Enter the amount from line 12 of your Form T929, Disability Supports Deduction, on line 21500 of your tax return (Step 3 – Net income).